mvousden/me/readme.md

    "hanging" over the end of the line.
 This is fine - any visible character inserted at that point will be appended to the selected line, and the cursor will snap back to the end of the line.

+ - *Page up/down cursor*: When paging up/down, the cursor will move to the top/bottom of the window.
+This is the opposite behaviour of some editors, but is deliberate here.